-Data-driven control has gained a lot of interest in research recently, mainly because it shows very promising results for analysis, simulation and control of complex systems.
-Such methods are generally based on the Fundamental Lemma \cite{willems2005note}, where they use the behavioral framework for LTI systems \cite{willems1997introduction} to obtain a full characterization of the system behavior, using only measurement data of the system.
-The developed methods for LTI systems have been used in a wide range of applications, namely data-driven simulation \cite{markovsky2008data}, performance analysis \cite{romer2019one,koch2021provably,van2022data}, and control with closed-loop performance guarantees \cite{markovsky2007linear,de2019formulas,coulson2019data,berberich2020data}.
-However, they have never been exploited to give functional guarantees on the system through temporal logic specifications.
-In this paper, we develop a direct data-driven approach to automatically synthesize a controller subject to signal temporal logic specifications, using only input-output data.
+Recently, direct data-driven control has gained a lot of interest, mainly because it shows promising results for analysis, simulation, and control of complex systems.
+Such methods are generally based on the Fundamental Lemma \cite{willems2005note} of the behavioral framework for LTI systems \cite{willems1997introduction} to obtain a full characterization of the system behavior using only measurement data.
+Based on this Lemma, a wide range of powerful tools have been developed in the LTI case for data-driven simulation \cite{markovsky2008data}, performance analysis \cite{koch2021provably,van2022data}, and control with closed-loop performance guarantees \cite{markovsky2007linear,coulson2019data,berberich2020data}.

+{\textbf{Contributions. } To the best of our knowledge, direct data-driven control has never been used to automatically construct a controller that guarantees the satisfaction of a temporal logic specification, even though this allows the design of a \emph{provably correct} controller and can be applied to satisfy \emph{complex specifications} that describe rich behavior of a system that can generally not be expressed though e.g. state inequalities.
+In this work, we contribute to the existing literature as follows: \begin{itemize}[noitemsep,topsep=0pt] \item For bounded signal temporal logic (STL) specifications, we develop a direct data-driven approach to automatically synthesize a controller using only input-output data. \item We provide an algorithm that performs the control synthesis. \item We extend the direct data-driven approach to \emph{unbounded} STL specifications by introducing a novel loop constraint for input-output signals and give the corresponding algorithm. \end{itemize}

+This paper combines the research areas of temporal logic and direct data-driven control and is restricted to linear systems and noise-free data.
+However, the ongoing trends in direct data-driven control include developments towards nonlinear systems \cite{verhoek2021data,verhoek2021fundamental} and noisy data \cite{breschi2023data}, and allows extensions of this paper to this broader range of systems.
 This paper is structured as follows.